-Ultralight Backpacking - Clothing & Footwear
+Ultralight Backpacking: Clothing and Footwear

 Posted by Bryan on 2020 May 4th

-Ultralight Backpacking - Clothing & Footwear
+Ultralight Backpacking: Clothing and Footwear

 This is merely one section of many on Ultralight Backpacking.
 Refer to this post for other categories.